-- The Westminster Center Urban Reinvestment Plan Area (WURP) URA was established on April 13, 2009.
+• The Westminster Center Urban Reinvestment Plan Area (WURP) URA was established on April 13, 2009.
 The Plan was amended on October 28, 2013, to authorize the utilization of property tax increment financing to finance the projects undertaken in furtherance of the Plan.
 The approximate boundaries of this URA are 92nd Avenue on the north, 88th Avenue on the south, Harlan Street on the west to just east of US 36.
-The projects provided for in this URA's Plan are still underway. - Property tax increment has increased in 2023 compared to 2022 due to the increased assessed valuation of the URA and the timing of when property taxes are received. - Interest earnings fluctuates based on the market; for 2023, interest earnings has increased compared to 2022. - Other revenue consists of rents received from JC Penney and the Olive Garden, profit sharing received from an Economic Development Agreement with Downtown Westminster Residences, and a sale of a parcel held for resale in September as a part of the continued development in the Downtown.
+The projects provided for in this URA's Plan are still underway.

+- Property tax increment has increased in 2023 compared to 2022 due to the increased assessed valuation of the URA and the timing of when property taxes are received. - Interest earnings fluctuates based on the market; for 2023, interest earnings have increased compared to 2022. - In 2022, the WEDA board approved a transfer into WEDA from the City's General Capital Improvement Fund as part of the City's budget to continue to support the Downtown development and obligations that are the responsibility of the URA.
+There was not a transfer for 2023 from the City as property tax increment is increasing annually and will be available for continued development. - Other revenue consists of rents received from JC Penney and the Olive Garden, profit sharing received from an Economic Development Agreement with Downtown Westminster Residences, and the sale of a parcel held for resale in September as a part of the continued development in the Downtown.
 This revenue may fluctuate from year to year based on the agreements and reduction of inventory. - Operating expenses consist of the property tax increment collection fee paid to the respective county as well as the Downtown GID ICA obligation to return property tax increment to the GID.
-Property tax increment increased from 2023 to 2022, and thereby fees increased.
+Property tax increment increased from 2023 to 2022, and thereby fees and the Downtown GID obligation increased.
 Timing of the receipt of property taxes can also contribute to the differences from year to year. - Capital Project expenses are expenses for the redevelopment of the Downtown.
 Expenses related to the redevelopment efforts increased in comparison to this time in 2022, however decreased compared to 2021.
-Payments are made in accordance with development agreements previously approved by the Board, however timing of payments may fluctuate based on the various agreements. - Transfers in 2023 consist of repayments of debt obligations to the City.
-The increase in transfers is a result of available fund balance from prior year property tax increment Fund balance increased in 2022 as revenues exceeded expenditures.
-With this there was additional available fund balance the URA was able to transfer to the City for the obligation.
+Payments are made in accordance with development agreements previously approved by the Board, however the timing of payments may fluctuate based on the various agreements. - In 2023, transfers-out consist of repayments of debt obligations to the City.
+The year over year increase is a result of surplus fund balance from prior year property tax increment available to transfer to the City for the debt obligation.
 The available balance for transfers may fluctuate year over year based on the increase or decrease of revenues over expenditures.